Gunshot Residue: Three-Component Particles and SEM-EDX

 Consistent particles (two-element) require higher counts for a positive conclusion, and indicative particles (one element) are not individually conclusive.
 The ENFSI EWG-GSR 2016 Best Practice Manual provides a matrix of particle type, count, and likely conclusion, and emphasises that the conclusion must be expressed probabilistically in the language mandated by the laboratory's accreditation scheme.

 Transfer contamination is a documented failure mode in GSR interpretation.
+The GSR sampling protocols, persistence and secondary transfer topic covers the empirical research on particle loss rates and the operational protocols used by scene-of-crime officers.
 Secondary transfer (from a surface to a person who did not fire) has been demonstrated experimentally: a person who hugs a shooter immediately after firing, or who sits in a vehicle where a firearm was recently discharged, may carry characteristic particles on their hands or clothing without having fired themselves.
 Tertiary transfer (from a secondary surface to a third person) has also been reported in research studies, though at greatly reduced particle counts.
 The examiner's opinion must acknowledge these transfer pathways, particularly in cases where the suspect denies firing and the circumstances allow for plausible secondary transfer.

 In India, GSR evidence has been considered in High Court proceedings and Sessions Court proceedings under the Arms Act 1959 and the Indian Penal Code (now replaced by the Bharatiya Nyaya Sanhita 2023).
 The Supreme Court of India has not, as of mid-2026, issued a binding ruling on the admissibility threshold for SEM-EDX GSR evidence equivalent to the US Daubert standard (Daubert v.
 Merrell Dow Pharmaceuticals, 509 US 579, 1993) or the UK R v.
 Bonython (1984) expert-evidence criteria.
 In India, expert evidence admissibility follows the Bharatiya Sakshya Adhiniyam 2023 (BSA) Section 39-46, which requires the expert to be qualified by experience or training and to give an opinion on matters requiring special knowledge.